 February marks National Pet Dental Health Month, a great chance to brush up on how best to care for your animal companion’s teeth and gums.
 Below, Graham Thatcher, clinical assistant professor of dentistry and oral surgery at the UW School of Veterinary Medicine, shares his top tips for pet owners.
+(Editor’s note: Thatcher has since departed UW Veterinary Care and the School of Veterinary Medicine.)

 Why is dental health important to a pet’s overall health?